Description

 I allow plenty of time for dinner plates to dry because drying slowly helps prevent warping and cracking.
 First I bisque fire each plate, then I proceed to glazing.
 The “Taos” glaze consists of 4 overlapping glazes.
 First I dip about half the plate in a floating blue glaze which I make.
 Next I dip the remaining portion of the plate in a green glaze which I also make.
 Then I pour a cream rust glaze over the seam of the first two glazes.
 I finish off the pattern by pouring red gold glaze over the blue area, allowing it to pool in places.
 And even though I have developed some skill in applying 4 different glazes to the surface, the melding of these glazes can still be quite amazing and surprising.
 Sometimes you will see figures.
 Other times a landscape or seascape.
 The glaze technique yields consistent yet varied results.
 It’s not too “matchy matchy”.

-Plates are well-balanced, medium light weight, sturdy, and durable.
+Plates are well-balanced, light weight, sturdy, and durable.
 Start your collection.
 A pair or a set makes a great wedding gift, housewarming gift, anniversary gift.

 Oven and dishwasher safe.